mschewe/t460s-arch/README.md

 # Contributing

-If you have a similar setup or any advices, please don't hesitate to open an issue to get in touch!
+If you have a similar setup, problems or any advices, please don't hesitate to open an issue to get in touch!